 Below is a list of commonly used Pharmaceutical Grade steroids produced with currently unknown carrier oils.
 Please Contact Coach Steve directly if you know which carrier oil(s) are used within these formulations.

-• Caspian Tamin (Iran); Androne (Testosterone Enanthate) & Nandrodec (Nandrolone Phenyl-Propionate.
+• Caspian Tamin (Iran); Androne (Testosterone Enanthate) & Nandrodec (Nandrolone Phenyl-Propionate), speculated to contain Sesame Oil.

 • Farmak (Ukraine); Testosterone Propionate.